 Detox and medication alone won’t do much to address an addiction, which is far more complex than dependence.
-Without treatment, the risk of relapse after detox or during MAT is very high.
-One study, published in the Irish Medical Journal, found that 91 percent of patients relapsed after detox- 59 percent of them within a week.
+Without treatment, the risk of relapse after detox or during MATis very high.
+One study published in the Irish Medical Journal found that 91% of patients relapsed after detox – 59% of them within a week.
 Those who participated in a short treatment program after detox either didn’t relapse or had significantly delayed relapse.

 Traditional therapies are research-based therapies known to be effective for treating addiction.
 They mostly consist of psychotherapies, or “talk” therapies.